marimo-team/marimo/docs/guides/best_practices/performance.md

 helpful when you want to edit one part of a notebook without triggering execution of other parts.
 See the
 [reactivity guide](/guides/reactivity.md#disabling-cells) for more info.

-## Disable notebook autorun

-For expensive notebooks, you can [disable autorun](/guides/reactivity.md#runtime-configuration).

 ## Lazy-load expensive elements or computations